Timeseries

 longest_contiguous_slice([max_gap_size, mode])

-Return the largest TimeSeries slice of this deterministic series that contains no gaps (contiguous all-NaN values) larger than max_gap_size.
+Return the largest slice of the deterministic series without any gaps (contiguous all-NaN value entries) larger than max_gap_size.

 map(fn)